ehouse/kackle/src/blog/advanced-pf-usage.md

 Be cautious with scrub rules.
 They can cause issues with games and NFS traffic.
 To log a rules effect add "log" after the in or out keyword as such.

-	:::Bash
     scrub in log on $ext_if all fragment reassemble

 ### Filtering